zekunjin/be-restful/README.md

 # Be Restful

-💩 A restful api client for frontend.
+💩 A restful api generator cli tools for client.

 NOOOOOOOOOOOOOOOOO !!!!!!
 I found the lib named `openapi-fetch`, fine ~ just use it.